TGFD-Project/TGFD/README.md

 The same conf.txt can be used to generate the diffs as well as TGFD error detection.

-To detect diffs on DBPedia dataset, run:
+For example, to detect diffs on DBPedia dataset, run:

 `java -Xmx250000m -Xms250000m -cp VF2SubIso.jar testDiffExtractorDbpedia ./conf.txt`